mxjp/gluon/docs/reference/core/lifecycle.md

 	dispose();
 });
 ```
-Teardown hooks are called in registration order when the `dispose` function is called.
+Teardown hooks are called in reverse registration order when the `dispose` function is called.

 When `dispose` is called while the callback is still running, it has no effect and will call teardown hooks immediately after the callback completes instead.

+If the specified function throws an error, teardown hooks are called in reverse registration order and the error is re-thrown.

 ## `uncapture`
 To explicitly leak teardown hooks, the `uncapture` function can be used.
 Code running during the call has an infinitly long lifecycle.